fern-api/fern/docs/README.md

 ### 2. Best-in-class code generation

 Ferrari makes luxury sports cars.
 Fern generates kick-ass code.
-It is designed to optimize for high quality code generation.
+It is designed to optimize for high-quality code generation.
 Generated code is **idiomatic** (i.e., it follows the convention of the language) and **strongly typed** (i.e., the types of variables and objects are explicitly specified).

 ### 3. Iterate faster